 As per federal guidance, optometrists who are unvaccinated should not directly care for persons 65 years of age or older within the 14-day period that begins on the day on which they enter Canada.

 Optometrists are now able to resume new contact lens fittings.
 What are the best ways to manage this while ensuring physical distancing from patients and suitable infection prevention practices?

 The College has revised its guidance so that new contact lens fittings are no longer prohibited, however, we recognize these fittings pose some challenges re: physical distancing and uncertain duration.
 When providing contact lens fittings, optometrists could consider measures that would limit the time in close contact with patients, including:

 Can I use a combination of fundus photography and imaging technology (e.g., OCT) for all patients as the only method of examining the fundus, or as a substitute for dilated fundus examination?

 No. The standards of practice regarding pharmacologic dilation are unchanged and may be reviewed under OPR 6.2.
 Please also refer to the College’s Policy on Digital Imaging/Fundus Photography in Optometric Practice.

-Is it OK to use 3% hydrogen peroxide to clean Goldmann tonometer prisms?
+Is it OK to use 3% hydrogen peroxide to clean and disinfect Goldmann tonometer prisms?
 This is not included among the examples cited under high- and low-level disinfectants in the College’s guidance (Control of the Environment).

-Generally speaking, the answer to these questions is yes.
-The referenced examples are cited from a source document, and many of the examples of high-level disinfectants will only be appropriate for hard surfaces and will damage clinical equipment (e.g., tonometer probes).
-Optometrists should refer to manufacturer and best-practice professional guidelines, and use their clinical judgment regarding choice of disinfectant agent.
-Optometrists should avoid disinfectants (and/or contact times) that will damage clinical equipment.
+Generally speaking, the answer is yes.
+Many of the examples of high-level disinfectants will only be appropriate for hard surfaces and will damage clinical equipment (e.g., tonometer probes).
+Optometrists should refer to manufacturer and best-practice professional guidelines, and use their clinical judgment regarding choice of cleaning and disinfecting agents.
+Optometrists should avoid cleaning and disinfecting agents (and/or contact times) that will damage clinical equipment.